Aleutian Islands: U.S. possession

 After the American purchase of Alaska from Russia in 1867, further development took place.
 New buildings included a Methodist mission and orphanage, and the headquarters for a considerable fleet of United States revenue cutters, which patrolled the sealing grounds of the Pribilof Islands.
 The first public school in Unalaska opened in 1883.

-The U.S. Congress extended American citizenship to all Native Americans (and this law has been held to include the indigenous peoples of Alaska) in 1924.
+The U.S. Congress extended American citizenship to all Native Americans in 1924; this law has been held to include the indigenous peoples of Alaska.
 A hospital was built in Unalaska in 1933 by the U.S. Bureau of Indian Affairs.

 World War II

-During World War II, in what were the only two invasions of the United States during the war, small parts of the Aleutian islands were occupied by Japanese forces, when Attu and Kiska were invaded possibly to divert American forces away from the main Japanese attack at Midway Atoll.
+On June 3, 1942, which was during World War II, in what were the only two invasions of the United States during the war, small parts of the Aleutian islands were occupied by Japanese forces, when Attu and Kiska were invaded possibly to divert American forces away from the main Japanese attack at Midway Atoll.
 The U.S. Navy, having broken the Japanese naval codes, proceeded as if this was just a diversion, and it did not expend large amounts of effort in defending the islands.
 More than 90 Americans were taken to Japan as prisoners of war.

-Most of the civilian population (over 800) of the Aleutians and Pribilovians were detained by the United States in camps in the Alaska Panhandle.
-During the Aleutian Islands campaign, American forces invaded Japanese-held Attu and defeated the Japanese.
-American and Canadian troops later launched an invasion of Kiska, 34,426 men composed of both Americans and Canadian participated however Japanese forces had already withdrawn, ending the campaign in the islands.
-The invasion was an embarrassment for the Allied forces as the entire Japanese force of 5,183 men had left the island on July 28 without the Americans noticing.
-However, the Americans suffered significant casualties during their 'invasion' – 313 men died as a result of accidents, with many dying due to accidental fire.
+The United States moved most of the remaining civilian population (over 800) of the Aleutians and Pribilovians to camps in the Alaska Panhandle.

+In May 1943, American forces invaded Japanese-held Attu and defeated the Japanese.
+In August 1943, American and Canadian troops launched an invasion of Kiska, in which 34,426 men composed of both Americans and Canadian participated; however, Japanese forces had already evacuated the island, ending the campaign in the islands.
+The invasion was an embarrassment for the Allied forces as the entire Japanese force of 5,183 men had left the island on July 28 without the Americans noticing; however, the Americans suffered significant casualties during their "invasion"—313 men died as a result of accidents, with many dying due to accidental fire.

 President Roosevelt visited Adak in 1944, meeting with commanders and eating with soldiers of the garrison.
 This was his first and only trip to the Aleutian Islands and Alaska as a whole.
 A rumor spread that FDR had accidentally left his Scottish Terrier "Fala" on one of the Islands and had to send a destroyer to retrieve the dog, costing taxpayers several million dollars.
 The President made fun of these rumors during a talk with the Teamsters Union in Washington DC, now known as the "Fala Speech".
 At this speech the President joked with the crowd saying, "Well, of course, I don't resent attacks, and my family doesn't resent attacks, but Fala does resent them!"

 June 3, 2002 was celebrated as Dutch Harbor Remembrance Day.
 The governor of Alaska ordered state flags lowered to half-staff to honor the 43 Americans who died during the two-day Japanese air attack in 1942.
 The Aleutian World War II National Historic Area Visitors Center opened that month.